Git Pull Remote Branch

 Let’s say your local branch is out-of-date, and you need to fetch changes from your remote branch in order to bring your local branch up to speed.

-In order to fetch these changes from your remote, or in other words, download the changes to your local branch, you will use the git pull command.
+In order to fetch these changes from your remote, or in other words, download the changes to your local branch, you will perform a Git.

-GitTip: Need help?
-See the step-by-step process of how to checkout a Git branch locally and how to checkout a remote Git branch.
+GitTip: See the step-by-step process of how to checkout a Git branch locally and how to checkout a remote Git branch.

 If a merge is not required, Git will fast forward your local branch.
 This means that your local branch will now be pointing to the most recent commit from your remote branch without merging.
 However, if a fast forward is not possible because a merge is required, a merge will be executed instead.

 GitTip: Learn more about how to merge a Git branch, including how to merge a Git branch with master.